Oral Health Facts

 Children’s Oral Health

 - Dental disease is the single most common chronic childhood disease—five times more common than asthma and seven times more common than hay fever.
-Learn more from our children’s oral health fact sheet.
+Learn more from our oral health and school readiness fact sheet.

-- Washington’s 2010 Smile Survey is the latest statewide assessment of children’s oral health.
-It shows that children’s oral health in Washington is improving, but further work remains.
-Learn more from our 2010 Smile Survey overview.
-Results from the 2015 Smile Survey will be posted mid-2016.
+- Washington’s 2015-16 Smile Survey is the latest statewide assessment of children’s oral health.
+It shows that children’s oral health in Washington is improving, but further work remains to address racial, ethnic and socio-economic inequities.
+Learn more from our 2015-16 Smile Survey overview and the full report.

-- Over the last ten years, the rate of Medicaid insured children under age 6 receiving dental has nearly doubled, from 22% to 43%, and children are being seen earlier before disease starts.
-The percentage of young children receiving dental care in Washington.
-Learn more from our utilization graphic showing rates children under age six, two and one have receive dental care.
+- Over the last two decades, the rate of Medicaid insured children under age 6 receiving dental has more than doubled, from 22% to 43%, and children are being seen earlier before disease starts.
+Learn more from our ABCD program fact sheet.

 Senior’s Oral Health